zrlio/crail-spark-io/README.md

 # Spark-IO

-Spark-IO contains various I/O accleration plugins for Spark tailored to high-performance network and storage hardware (RDMA, NVMef, etc.).
+Crail-Spark-IO contains various I/O accleration plugins for Spark tailored to high-performance network and storage hardware (RDMA, NVMef, etc.).
 Spark-IO is based on Crail, a fast multi-tiered distributed storage system.
 Spark-IO currently contains two IO plugins: a shuffle engine and a broadcast module.
 Both plugins inherit all the benefits of Crail such as very high performance (throughput and latency) and multi-tiering (e.g., DRAM and flash).

 ## Requirements